Connecting Classrooms through Global Learning

 These wonderful quotes are from now 21-year-old former pupils of mine.
 I was lucky to bump into them just as I was thinking about this blog, which is about how our school’s partnership work has encouraged children and families to develop informed attitudes about the world they live in and the part they can play in it.

-Muthill Primary School and the Juliet Johnston Schoolin Ghana have worked collaboratively on sustainable development issues through Connecting Classrooms programmes.
+Muthill Primary School and the Juliet Johnston Schoolin Ghana have worked collaboratively on sustainable development issues through Connecting Classrooms for Global Learning programmes.
 Our way of working has created exciting and relevant learning contexts where pupils see a clear purpose as they learn with, through and about one another.
 Pupils in both countries quite naturally compare and discuss the similarities and differences between their learning experiences within a shared topic, which helps to view issues from more than one perspective and develop ‘glocal’ thinking.

 Communities in both schools are curious to hear what the children are learning about with their partner school.
 Learners are encouraged to share their learning with families and community groups too, particularly when campaigning about issues; for example, Children’s Rights, Fairtrade and Sustainable Development Goals.
 In this way, not only are pupils able to apply their learning to the real world, they also see the influence they have to bring about positive changes.
 One of our favourite Connecting Classroom projects was creating a song together to encourage people everywhere to save water.